Running Test Imports

 Verifying Your Tests

-Now that you've run your import, you should go to your Shopify store and verify the orders where imported successfully.
+Now that you've run your import, you should go to your Shopify store and verify that the orders were imported successfully.
 You can tell if an order is a test order in Shopify if it has the test banner.

 Shopify Test Orders

 The most important part of running your test is ensuring the import has all the data you expect.
-A few things to check on your orders.
+Here are a few things to check on your orders.

-1. Did you map the customer email address?
-If so you should see the customer email address under the Contact Information section.
+1. Did you map the customer's email address?
+If so, you should see the customer's email address under the Contact Information section.
 Click here to read more about mapping your customer data.

-5. By default Shopify will mark your orders as unfulfilled.
-If you would like to import your orders as fulfilled you'll need to add a fulfillment status column to your CSV file and map it to the line_items.fulfillment_status column on the Line Items data in the data mapper.
-The line_items.fulfillment_status field takes a set of static fields and if you want to mark your orders as fulfilled you'll need to populate your fulfillment column with the value fulfilled in order to mark the order fulfilled.
+5. By default, Shopify will mark your orders as unfulfilled.
+If you want to import your orders as fulfilled, you'll need to add a fulfillment status column to your CSV file and map it to the line_items.fulfillment_status column on the Line Items data in the data mapper.
+The line_items.fulfillment_status field takes a set of static fields, and if you want to mark your orders as fulfilled, you'll need to populate your fulfillment column with the value fulfilled to mark the order fulfilled.

 6. Is the order date correct?
-If you didn't map the date of your order, Shopify will set the date of the order as the date you ran the import.
-In order to set the order date, you'll need to map the process_at field to the column that has your order date.
+If you didn't map the date of your order, Shopify will set the date as the date you ran the import.
+In order to set the order date, you'll need to map the process_at field to the column with your order date.
 You can read more about mapping dates here.

-If your import data looks good you're ready to do your import.
-You can delete your test orders by clicking the Delete button on either the Import page or on the home page.
-When deleting imports, the credits used will be added back to your credit bank.
+If your import data looks good, you can start your import.
+You can delete your test orders by clicking the Delete button on either the Import or Home pages.
+When imports are deleted, the credits will be added back to your credit bank.
 This way, you can run as many imports as you need before running your full import.
 For more information on how to delete your orders, click here.

 Reports & Analytics

-Test imports will not show up on the Reports & Analytics section in Shopify.
+Test imports will not appear in Shopify's Reports & Analytics section.
 However, real imports will show up in these sections.
-Once you've run your test imports, if you want to see what your orders look like in the reports section you can run another small import without marking it as a test.
+Once you've run your test imports, if you want to see what your orders look like in the reports section, you can run another small import without marking it as a test.

-In order to ensure your orders show up with the most accurate data we suggest you map the transactions and processed_at fields.
-Your orders will show up on the date you have mapped to the processed_at field.
-If you want to ensure your orders show up in the reports and analytics sections, you may want to run a test without marking the order as a test.
+In order to ensure your orders show up with the most accurate data, we suggest you map the transactions and processed_at fields.
+Your orders will appear on the date you mapped to the processed_at field.
+If you want to ensure your orders appear in the reports and analytics sections, you may want to run a test without marking the order as a test.

 App: EZ Importer